nodarhub/hammerhead_zmq/README.md

 ### 3D Reprojection

-The scaled disparity map is reprojected into 3D space using OpenCV’s cv2.reprojectImageTo3D() and a 4×4 reprojection matrix Q:
+The scaled disparity map is reprojected into 3D space using OpenCV’s `cv2.reprojectImageTo3D()` and a 4×4 reprojection matrix `Q`:

     points_3d = cv2.reprojectImageTo3D(disparity_scaled, Q)

-A negative translation vector (`Tx < 0`) is used when creating the Q matrix to conform the definition in OpenCV.
+A negative translation vector (`Tx < 0`) is used when creating the `Q` matrix to conform the definition in OpenCV.
 This ensures that the point cloud is generated in a consistent right-handed coordinate frame.
+As a result, the entire last row of `Q` must be negated before passing to the `cv2.reprojectImageTo3D()` call:

+    Q[3, :] = -Q[3, :]

 This conversion scheme has been used in the following examples: